staubracing/webpack-react-template/README.md

-# React Boilerplate for Webpack and Babel
+# React Boilerplate using Webpack

 ## Description